reimandlab/PPI_network_based_gene_type_prediction_model/README.md

 006 is used to train, validate and test the classfier using generated features.

-Note: src/node2vec are not wrtten by Gen LI. it is an implementation from Aditya Grover and Jure Leskovec, whose ciation is shown below:
+Note: src/node2vec are not wrtten by Gen LI.
+It is an implementation from Aditya Grover and Jure Leskovec, whose ciation is shown below:

 @inproceedings{node2vec-kdd2016,
 author = {Grover, Aditya and Leskovec, Jure},